isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Viewing a Sequence
 ==================

 When available, sequences in a cohort can be viewed using the IGV viewer.
 To find those sequences that can be viewed with the IGV viewer, open a cohort and select the "View Files" button at the top of the page.
-The files associated with your cohort will be shown, with the last column showing if there is a view of the sequence available through the IGV viewer (indicated by a checkmark and "Go to IGV").
-Selecting that link will take you to the sequence view of the file, viewed in the IGV viewer.
-Controlled access files will be viewable by sequence ONLY if you have `logged in as a registered dbGaP authorized user <Gaining-Access-To-TCGA-Contolled-Access-Data.html>`_.
+The files associated with your cohort will be shown, with the last column showing if there is a view of the sequence available through the IGV viewer (indicated by a checkbox beside either "GA4GH" or "Cloud Storage" text and "Go to IGV").
+Clicking the "Go to IGV" button will take you to the sequence view(s) of the file(s), viewed in the IGV viewer.
+Controlled access files will be viewable by sequence ONLY if you have `logged in as a registered dbGaP authorized user <Gaining-Access-To-TCGA-Contolled-Access-Data.html>`_.  (here is more information about Viewing a Sequence in the IGV Viewer).

 Deleting a cohort
 =================